Gama11/haxe-evolution/proposals/0000-explicit-monomorphs.md

 }
 ```

-Unfortunately, the most concise syntax possible with this approach that it still readable is `Mono` (`_` is not a valid type name, and a single-character name like `M` seems questionable).
+Unfortunately, realistically speaking the most concise syntax possible with this approach that it still readable is `Mono` (`_` is not a valid type name, and a single-character name like `M` seems questionable).
 Since `Mono` looks like a regular type name, it does not reduce the visual noise when reading code by nearly as much as `_`.

-However, it does raise the question if allowing types named `_` could be a viable alternative to introducing `ComplexType.TMono`.
+However, it does raise the question if allowing `_` as a type name could be a viable alternative to introducing `ComplexType.TMono`.
 The standard library would possibly contain a `@:coreType abstract _ {}` in this case.
-Still, this might end up being just as or more breaking than introducing a new `ComplexType` constructor, as various tools will have to support types named `_`.
+Still, this might end up being just as or even more breaking than introducing a new `ComplexType` constructor, as various tools will have to support types named `_`.
 It also means the toplevel `_` type could be shadowed by user types, which seems undesirable.

 ## Opening possibilities

 ### Printing monomorphs

 Not having any way to express monomorphs in syntax is also reflected in error messages and tooling, where usually `Unknown<0>` is used.
 Depending on the user, this can be intimidating and confusing at worst, and a lot more verbose than it needs to be at best.
-Both haxe-langugage-server and haxe-TmLanguage instead use a special `?` syntax, which is more readable, but also potentially confusing because it is not valid Haxe syntax.
+Both haxe-language-server and haxe-TmLanguage instead use a special `?` syntax, which is more readable, but also potentially confusing because it is not valid Haxe syntax.

 If `_` is established as the de facto syntax for monomorphs, it should also be used anywhere where monomorphs have to be printed (error messages, hover hints in IDEs...).